Year 4 Times Tables Test Explained For Parents: Multiplication Tables Check FAQs

 Even though many schools have chosen to streamline their homework policies, times tables (along with home reading) are seen as an area for parents to support their children in their learning.

 We recommend lots of of strategies to support your child in the run-up to the times tables test.
-Many of these are taken from our article on the best way to learn times tables.
+Many of these are taken from our article on the best way to learn times tables, and we have several year 4 maths worksheets free to download.

 - Times tables chanting: “6, 12, 18, 24…”;